-***MacDowell/NYC will be cancelling and re-scheduling our planned for evening of Music with Aruán Ortiz and João Luiz, at our Chelsea Space this Thursday, March 12, 2020.
+***MacDowell/NYC will be canceling and re-scheduling our evening of music with Aruán Ortiz and João Luiz, at our Chelsea Space this Thursday, March 12, 2020.
 We regret any inconvenience.
 We will be in touch when we have a new date set for the concert.
 Thanks for understanding.***

 MacDowell Colony board member and Fellow Tania León and board member Terrance McKnight co-curate an acoustic evening that offers a multilayered look into the Latin American/American musical influences and connections of Aruán Ortiz and João Luiz from Brasil Guitar Duo for an evening of music and conversation with MacDowell composers.

 May 11, 2020 @ 6:30 p.m.
 Musical Adaptation The Seat of Our Pants: inspired by Thornton Wilder’s The Skin of Our Teeth